 Ok, what is the deal with people between the ages of 21 and 81 celebrating their birthdays (if you can hear this in Jerry Seinfeld’s voice – even better)?
-They did absolutely nothing on the day of their arrival and since then (in most cases).
-Why the heck are they celebrating then?
-OK, enough of Jerry Seinfeld’s shtick.

-We had a very interesting conversation on Longevity (L) vs Quality of Life (QoL) that day.
+We had a very interesting conversation on Longevity (L) vs Quality of Life (QoL) on his special day.
 I am going to refer to it as L vs. QoL (kind of like P versus NP) from here on.
 Sounds intelligent but L vs QoL is much easier to solve than P versus NP.
 Not surprisingly, we both came to the same conclusion that QoL should take precedence over L and L should be a dependent variable of QoL.

 Sam and I chatted for a little while longer but we both were killing time for the cake.
 While we were waiting, he shared a few of his life lessons and I congratulated him on his accomplishment of seeing 1,000 full moons (81 years*12 full moons/yr + (81/3 – 1 extra full moon every third year) = 999) in his life.
 He complemented my complement.
 He felt happy and I felt smart.
 Peaches and plums!